Why is this cool?

 Almost all of the Bee series MCUs come in QFN packages.
 This is a definite plus for me because a small physical footprint means a smaller board.
 They also come in friendlier SOIC-16 and TQFP packages.

 This is definitely a chip you would want to have in your back pocket.
-And if you are interested, I'll let SiLabs themselves help you chose the best microcontroller in their EFM8 line for you.
+And if you are interested, I'll let SiLabs themselves help you choose the best microcontroller in their EFM8 line for you.